Container Orchestration in a

 With service-modeling based on TOSCA, Cloudify is uniquely suited to the deployment automation and lifecycle management of containers, and microservices.
 By providing clusters on demand, auto-healing and scaling at the infrastructure level, Cloudify now makes containers and microservices truly production-grade.

-Cloudify delivers robust container orchestration of heterogeneous stacks and environments
+Cloudify delivers robust container orchestration solution of heterogeneous stacks and environments

 This includes containers alongside non-containerized environments, stateful and stateless services, all through a single application blueprint.